Dirksen Senate Office Building: Renovation

-Almost two decades later (after its extremely long of a decade and controversial construction period), the building was renovated during 1999–2000 under the auspices of the tenth Architect of the Capitol, who at the time was Alan M. Hantman.
+Almost two decades later (after its extremely long of a decade and controversial construction period), the building was renovated during 1999–2000 under the auspices of the tenth Architect of the Capitol, who at the time was Alan Hantman.
 Day-to-day supervision of the project carried out by Assistant Capitol Architect Michael G. Turnbull.
 The renovation was well received by senators and their staff.
 Senator Robert F. Bennett of Utah, Chairman of the Senate Legislative Branch Subcommittee, made the following comments regarding the renovation:

 "When I came here, the Dirksen Building was considered the low-rent district, and Senators would start their careers in the Dirksen Building and then move out as quickly as they possibly could.
 I have nostalgia for the Dirksen Building because this is where my father had his office, and I was very content to stay here...
 Now that it has been renovated--and mine was the first suite to be renovated--I consider that we are in the high-rent district... thank you for the truly well thought out way in which this building is being renovated.
 It is now work space that will serve the needs of the Senators for another fifty years.
 It is roughly fifty years since the Dirksen Building was conceived, and I am sure that we will get our money's worth out of it."